matn7/CS-Notes/src/main/java/mutithreading/README.md

 - Java performance automation tool.

+***

 ## Data Sharing between Threads

 ### Stack

 - Memory region where:
-    - Methods are called.
+    - Methods called
-    - Arguments are passed.
+    - Arguments passed
-    - Local variables are stored.
+    - Local variables stored
 - Stack + Instruction Pointer = State of each thread's execution.
 - All variables belong to the thread executing on that stack.
-- Statically allocated when the thread is created.
+- Statically allocated when the thread created.
-- The stack's size is fixed, and relatively small (platform specific).
+- The stack's size fixed, and relatively small (platform specific).
 - If our calling hierarchy is too deep.
 We may get an StackOverflow Exception (Risky with recursive calls).

 ### Heap

-- Belongs to Process.
+- Belongs to Process
-- Objects (anything created with the new operator).
+- Objects (anything created with the `new` operator)
-- Members of classes.
+- Members of classes
-- Static variables.
+- Static variables
 - Governed and managed by Garbage Collector.
-- Objects - stay as long as we have a reference to them.
+- Objects: Stay as long as we have a reference to them.
-- Members of classes - exist as long as their parent object exist (same life cycle as their parents).
+- Members of classes: Exist as long as their parent object exist (same life cycle as their parents).
-- Static variables - stay forever.
+- Static variables: Stay forever.

 **Objects vs References**